numaproj/numaflow-python/packages/pynumaflow/README.md

 For using the class based handlers the user can inherit from the base handler class for each of the functionalities and implement the handler function.
 The base handler class for each of the functionalities has the same signature as the handler function for the respective server type.
-The list of base handler classes for each of the functionalities is given below -
+The list of base handler classes for each of the functionalities is given below:

 - UDFs
     - Map
         - Mapper